-In one previous article, the Staying Pawsitive outlined some of the best dog treats to use for training.
-All of...
+In one previous article, Staying Pawsitive outlined some of the best dog treats, including bully sticks, to use for training.
+All...

 Positive ReinforcementView All

-In one previous article, the Staying Pawsitive outlined some of the best dog treats to use for training.
+In one previous article, Staying Pawsitive outlined some of the best dog treats, including bully sticks, to use for training.
 All of those items were legitimate dog food brands.
 Realistically though, dog food is quite expensive.
 Not everyone can afford purchasing bags of dog food.

 However, it is possible to feed your dog human food though.
 Moreover, it is also possible to feed your dogs these specific human foods when you train them.

 Let’s take a look at three human food good for dog training treats.